 So, for example, the court might include a condition that the child must not come within 50 metres of a certain house where he/she had been causing annoyance or it may order the child to stay away from a certain shopping centre.

 The court may also require the child to comply with certain requirements relating to attending school or, indeed, reporting to a garda, teacher or other person in authority.

-A behaviour order issued by the Children Court stays in place against a child for a maximum of two years from the date of the order.
-The court has the authority, however, to vary or discharge the order if an application to do so is made by either the child concerned, his/her parents or guardian, or by a member of the Gardaí not below the rank of superintendent.
+A behaviour order issued by the Children Court stays in place for a maximum of 2 years from the date of the order.
+The court has the authority, however, to vary or discharge the order if an application to do so is made by either the child concerned, his/her parents or guardian, or by a member of the Garda Síochána not below the rank of superintendent.

 Yes, a child against whom a behaviour order has been made can, within 21 days from the date the order was made, appeal against the order to the Circuit Court.
-If the child or the parents or guardian intend to appeal the order they must give notice of the appeal to the superintendent in charge of the district in which the child resides.
+If the child or the parents or guardian intend to appeal the order they must give notice of the appeal to the superintendent in charge of the district where the child lives.

-If a child is ordered to pay a fine and the costs of the proceedings upon conviction for a breach of a behaviour order, the total of the fine and the costs must not exceed €1,500.
+If a child is convicted for a breach of a behaviour order and is ordered to pay a fine and the costs of the proceedings, the total of the fine and the costs must not be more than €1,500.

-Yes, if a child is the subject of a Garda application for a behaviour order, the child may be granted a certificate for free legal aid which is known as a Legal Aid (Behaviour Order) Certificate.
-This legal aid will also be available to the child if he/she decides to appeal against the making of the order.
+Yes, the child may be granted a certificate for free legal aid, which is known as a Legal Aid (Behaviour Order) Certificate.
+This legal aid will also be available if the child decides to appeal against the making of the order.

-If a child is subject of an application to the Children Court and is not eligible for free legal aid, then the cost of any legal representation on behalf of the child must be paid for by the child, the child’s parents or guardian.
+If a child is subject of an application to the Children Court and is not eligible for free legal aid, then the cost of any legal representation on behalf of the child must be paid for by the child or the child’s parents or guardian.

-If you are affected by anti-social behaviour you should contact your local Garda station.
+If you are affected by anti-social behaviour, you should contact your local Garda station.
 You should supply as much information as possible about the behaviour.
-You can find the contact details of your local Garda station here.